01-edu/public/subjects/devops/play-with-containers/README.md

 #### Docker Network:

 - You must have a docker network that establishes the connection between all services inside your docker host.
-- Any outside request must be able to access only the `api-gateway-app` via `HTTPS`.
+- Any outside request must be able to access only the `api-gateway-app` via port `3000`.
-- The connection to the api-gateway-app protected by `SSL certification` (self-signed certification is authorized)

 > All resources in your infrastructure must be targeted and managed by docker-compose.

-> You don't have to push your credentials and passwords to your repo, the credentials and passwords must be in the '.env' file, and this file must be ignored in the '.gitignore' file
+> You don't have to push your credentials and passwords to your repo, the credentials and passwords must be in the `.env` file, and this file must be ignored in the `.gitignore` file
 > Don't push your passwords to Git, unless you want to throw a thief's party with free drinks and no bouncers on duty!

+### Documentation

+You must push a `README.md` file contains full documonation of your solution (Prerequisites, Configuration, Setup, Usage, ...).

 ### Bonus